EpiphaCy/EpiphaCy.Github.io/index.md

 ## About me

 Hello, I'm Peidi Chen, a third year undergraduate from Fudan University majoring in Economics.
-I plan to pursue my academic career as a PhD student after my graduation.
+I plan to pursue my academic career as a PhD student in Economics or Finance after my graduation.

 ## Research Interest

 My research interests mainly lie on Economics and Finance research combined with Data Science.
-My current research focus is mainly on **International Finance**, **Monetary Policy** and **Macroeconomics**.
+My current research focus is mainly on **International Finance**, **Monetary Policy** and **Macroeconomics**, and I hope to apply my skills in machine learning into economics research.

 ## Education